movadee-labs/ag-forms/CONTRIBUTING.md

 ## Important Resources

+The following documents helps us communicate expectations, manage contributions, and protect everyone’s legal rights.

 **How to use @ag-forms:**

 - [README.md](README.md) introduces and explains the project, and what users can do with it
-- [ag-forms.com](ag-forms.com) here you can find live working demo of all libraries and field descriptions for every form element.
-Configure your foms here and copy form metadata for your project.
+- [ag-forms.com](ag-forms.com) here you can find working live demo (created with Storybook) of all libraries including field descriptions for every form element.
+Configure your foms and copy metadata to populate form in your project.
 - [Releases](https://github.com/bazelbuild/bazel/releases) notes on changes in latest releases, and how that affects your builds.
 We use SemVer for versioning.
 - ?
 [StackBlitz]() (online IDE) intended to showcase usage of @ag-forms in angular projects